percona/pbm-docs/docs/usage/restore.md

     2. Shut down all `mongos` nodes to stop clients from accessing the database while restore is in progress.
 This ensures that the final restored data doesn’t differ from the backed-up data.

+    3. Shut down all `pmm-agent` and other clients that can do the write operations to the database.
+This is required to ensure data consistency after the restore.

-    3. For PBM version 2.3.1 and earlier, manually disable point-in-time recovery if it is enabled.
+    4. For PBM version 2.3.1 and earlier, manually disable point-in-time recovery if it is enabled.
 To learn more about point-in-time recovery, see [Point-in-time recovery](../features/point-in-time-recovery.md).

 === ":material-database-refresh-outline: Physical"

     1. Shut down all `mongos` nodes as the database won't be available while the restore is in progress.
+    2. Shut down all `pmm-agent` and other clients that can do the write operations to the database.
+This is required to ensure data consistency after the restore.
-    2. Stop the arbiter nodes manually since there's no `pbm-agent` on these nodes to do that automatically.
+    3. Stop the arbiter nodes manually since there's no `pbm-agent` on these nodes to do that automatically.

 === ":material-select-multiple: Selective"